alexhwilliams/blog.teddyhyde.com/_posts/2013-04-03-teddy-hyde-the-no-compromise-extensible-one-handed-jekyll-blog-editor-for-android.md

 When my son was born four months ago, I felt very challenged blogging, to say nothing about programming.
 Little babies like to be held.
 So, I wanted to make something that would allow me to blog one handed.
 My long term goal is that I can do more than just blog with this tool.
 I have ideas about using it for many one page web apps.

+# Extensible?

+Hyde transforms in the book and in Teddy Hyde.
+Upload a Yaml file to your repository and customize your editor.